AIA Scholarship Program

 The AIA Honolulu Architecture Scholarship Program began in 2009, and is jointly administered by the University of Hawaii School of Architecture.
 The scholarship program annually awards grants to two architectural students in support of their studies in architecture.

-In 2019 AIA Honolulu together with additional grant support from AIA National will award scholarship in the amount of $1000 each to both students, for the academic year 2019-2020.
-A special annual luncheon celebrating student academic accomplishments was held Friday, April 26, 2019 at The Willows.
+In 2020 AIA Honolulu together with additional grant support from AIA National will award scholarship in the amount of $1000 each to both students, for the academic year 2020-2021.
+This year due to COVID-19 the special annual luncheon celebrating student academic accomplishments at The Willows had to be cancelled.

 To be eligible the recipient must: